alexnarvais/docs/Databases/MariaDB/mariadb_haproxy.md

        ```
        The following image will show the NFS shares available, from issuing the above command:
        ![](./img/nfs_shares_available_on_server.png)
-       If the NFS share is not available then check the following on the NAS:
+       If the NFS share is not available, then check the following on the NAS:
        - Ensure the share folder is created.
        - Check the location of the share folder.
        - Check the NFS permission rules.